 The selection decision is based on a preponderance of evidence from the profile data demonstrating that a student is among the most Highly Capable, and evidence of clear need for Highly Capable services.
 A single assessment score or indicator will not prevent a student's selection for the Highly Capable Program.
 If properly validated tests are not available, the professional judgment of the qualified district personnel shall determine eligibility of the student based upon evidence of cognitive ability and/or academic achievement.

-The Highly Capable Selection Committee will review all applications and make one of two determinations:
+The Highly Capable Selection Committee will review all applications and make one of three determinations: